-Large breasts that are not proportionate to a woman’s frame can create both physical and psychological problems.
-Oversized breasts can make a woman’s appearance look top heavy and obese.
+Large breasts that are not proportionate to a woman’s frame can create both physical and psychological concerns for women.
 Many women experience neck and shoulder pain, difficulty breathing, backaches, breast crease irritation, and difficulty when they exercise.
-A lot of women who are self conscious of their breasts also suffer from poor posture as they slope their shoulders forward in an attempt to hide their breasts.
+A lot of women who are self-conscious about their breasts also suffer from poor posture as they slope their shoulders forward in an attempt to hide their breasts.
 Trying to find clothes that fit properly can be stressful and frustrating.
+Additionally, oversized breasts can make a woman’s appearance look top heavy and obese.

 Disproportionate breasts can lead to inappropriate comments, stares, and unwelcome attention.
-Breast reduction surgery is a welcome relief for many of these concerns and helps restore self esteem and confidence.
+Breast reduction surgery is a welcome relief for many of these concerns and helps restore body balance, self-esteem and confidence.

 - What is Breast Reduction?